SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/configure-protocol-logging.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/20/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: c81cac9c-b990-492a-b899-5be8d08a6068
-description: "Learn how to configure protocol logging for Send connectors and Receive connectors in Exchange 2016."
+description: "Summary: Learn how to configure protocol logging for Send connectors and Receive connectors in Exchange 2016."
 ---

 # Configure protocol logging

-Learn how to configure protocol logging for Send connectors and Receive connectors in Exchange 2016.
+ **Summary**: Learn how to configure protocol logging for Send connectors and Receive connectors in Exchange 2016.

 Protocol logging records the SMTP conversations that occur between messaging servers and between Exchange services in the transport pipeline as part of message delivery.